mmurygin/notes/sre/monitoring.md

     * GoRoutines
     * Queue size

-### Additional usefull metrics
+### Additional useful metrics
 1. External uptime checks
 1. Blackbox monitoring
 1. **Intended Changes** - changes is the number one source of any issues.
-It's very usefull to have all the change logs in one place.
+It's very useful to have all the change logs in one place.
 Type of changes:
     * release of new software version
     * configuration update
     * infrastructure update
     * hardware update
 1. **Dependencies** - you should always monitor your dependencies.
-So that, in case of emergency you could immideately understand that service dependency is the root cause of issue.
+So that, in case of emergency you could immediately understand that service dependency is the root cause of issue.
     * the health of dependency
     * availability, latency and errors of dependent service

-### Metric Best Practicies
+### Metric Best Practices
 1. Every collected metric should have a [purpose](#goals)
 1. Worry about your tail
 1. Use the combination of **whitebox** and **blackbox** monitoring.
     * with white box monitoring you could analyze the internal metrics for you application
-    * if the server is down or DNS is down you white box monitoring wan't see it.
+    * if the server is down or DNS is down you white box monitoring won't see it.
-1. As simple as possible, no simplier
+1. As simple as possible, no simpler
-    * the rules that catch real incidents most often should be as simple, preductable, and reliable as possible
+    * the rules that catch real incidents most often should be as simple, predictable, and reliable as possible
     * data collection, aggregation, and alertig configuration that is rarely exercised should be up for removal
     * signals that are collected, but not exposed in any prebacked dashboard nor used by any alert, are candidates for removal